 Blockchain is gaining extreme popularity and is probably considered among the greatest invention since the internet itself.
 Everyone has heard about it but not anyone knows about it.

-Blockchain helps in value exchange without the presence of any central authority and need of trust.
+Blockchain helps in value exchange without the presence of any central authority and need for trust.
 Blockchain technology can be considered as secure, quick and cheap.
 Blockchain is the technology that runs Bitcoin.

 In the peer-to-peer network connection, validating the data is the most important phase so as to ensure that nothing was altered during the process of transfer.
 Its main essence is to maintain the integrity of the data.

 In 1991, the hash tree was used to create a secured chain of blocks.
 It basically constitutes the data records each connected to one after it.
 The newest formed record contains the history of the entire chain.
 And thus, the blockchain was created.

 In 2008, Satoshi Nakamoto conceptualized the distributed blockchain.
 It was a peer-to-peer network with all the verified data exchanges and could be managed autonomously without any human interference.
 Thus, this technology became the backbone of the Bitcoin.
 And thus blockchain was born and the number of digital cryptocurrencies.

 Let’s learn how the blockchain technology works by taking an example of its most popular application i.e. Bitcoin.
 Bitcoin is the digital currency that has gained extreme popularity over the past year and is used to exchange the products or services.
 The Bitcoin only has the value because we accept it for trading, which makes the currency under control, and we believe that others will do the same.
 Amount of the bitcoins owned by an individual is tracked by the blockchain which uses the ledger, a digital file that tracks all the transactions.